nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

 - Dedicated serving deployment:
   - `./scripts/build_and_deploy_serving.sh` (assumes a trained model artifact exists in GCS and builds/pushes `Dockerfile.serve`)

+- Hyperparameter tuning (standalone):
+  - Submit a Vertex Hyperparameter Tuning Job using the training image and `sales_forecast.train` entrypoint (see code snippet above).
+When complete, retrain once with the best params to produce your promoted artifact.

 - Online call:
   - `python scripts/endpoint_predict.py --project-id ... --region ... --endpoint-id ... --instances '[{...}]'`